Recall improves with repetition

 Practice one CNA exam-style question, choose an answer, then review the rationale before moving into a full practice test.

-Correct answer: B. Anger
+Correct answer: D. Perineum

 A single focused question keeps CNA exam topics active without turning every study session into a long test.